 Other clients, such as ArianeGroup, who also develop products that are difficult to prototype at 1:1 scale, use SkyReal solutions as a validation tool for their assembly sequences.

 Regarding the nuclear sector, there are many possibilities to leverage the use of SkyReal solutions to improve the design of a complex system such as an EPR or SMR.

 VR allows learners to experience situations that simply would not be feasible for safety or cost reasons in the real world.
 Real life actions can be practiced and real consequences experienced, whether good or bad, over and over again.
 Alerts and corrections to missteps along the way, with real-time feedback.
 Preparing for emergency scenarios or rehearsing tasks, everything is possible in VR.

 Given the national ambitions in the nuclear field, the need to train a whole new generation of operators will be great in the years to come; and it will be on maintenance and safety procedures that work will have to be done first.
-Efficiency will be guaranteed thanks to immersive VR training programm and, hopefully, will make the sector attractive for recruitment.
+Efficiency will be guaranteed thanks to immersive training and VR training programm and, hopefully, will make the sector attractive for recruitment.